 no more than two (2) teachers and/or staff,

-All members of the Board of Trustees are considered special state employees.
+All members of the Board of Trustees are considered public employees.

 Section 2.5 Voting & Quorum

 Members of the Board of Trustees who are 18 years of age and older shall have voting power.
-A physically present quorum of a majority of voting members is required for action by the Board of Trustees.
+A quorum is a majority of voting members serving on the board.
+A quorum is required for action by the Board of Trustees.
 Unless otherwise stated in these bylaws, action is determined by a majority vote of voting members at all meetings.

+Any member of the Board may participate remotely in a meeting provided that such participation complies with the requirements of 940 CMR 29.10, including, but not limited to, meeting the permissible reasons for remote participation.
+Such remotely participating trustees have full voting powers.

 Section 2.6 Election of Members

 The Board of Trustees elects its members by a formal vote, normally at its meeting in May of each year.